Contributed By Clifford Chance

 Upon registration, trade mark protection rights last ten years.
 The term of protection may be extended for subsequent ten-year periods, provided that the fee is paid.
 However, a protection right over a trade mark expires (and the trade mark is eligible for invalidation) if the registered trade mark is not in genuine use within five years of the date of the decision granting protection.

-To obtain a protection right, a relevant application describing the trade mark and listing the products (or services) it covers must be filed with the Patent Office.
+To obtain a protection right, a relevant application describing the trade mark and listing the products (or services) it covers (based on the classes of goods and services set out in the Nice Classification) must be filed with the Patent Office.
 The Patent Office examines the content of the application and the capability of registering the trade mark, but at this stage it will not examine any potential conflict with prior registrations or other third-party rights.
 If the statutory requirements are met, the Patent Office publishes notification of the application in the Patent Office Bulletin.

 Third parties have three months to file an opposition to a trade mark application on the basis of their earlier trade marks or other rights.
-If successful, the Patent Office may grant only partial protection or refuse protection.
+The opposition may be brought in respect of one, some or all of the classes of the Nice Classification.
+If successful, the Patent Office may grant protection for those classes that have not been challenged, unless the opposition has been proved to be unfounded, or refuse protection.

 Claims concerning an infringement of a protection right over a trade mark are heard before a court in civil proceedings.
 In addition to the remedies available in the case of infringement of a patent, the trade mark holder may demand that the infringing party ceases placing a mark identical or similar to the registered trade mark on packaging, labels and tags, or ceases offering, marketing, importing, exporting and storing such packaging, labels and tags.